jwalton3141/jwalton3141.github.io/_posts/2017-12-22-Embed-Publication-Matplotlib-Latex.md

 ## Determining figure size

 The key to seamlessly blending your matplotlib figures into your LaTeX document is in determining the desired dimensions of the figure *before* creation.
-In this way, when you insert your figure it will not need to be resized, and therefore the fontsize and aspect ratio won't be altered.
+In this way, when you insert your figure it will not need to be resized, and therefore the font size and aspect ratio won't be altered.
 The figure you produce with matplotlib will be the *exact* figure you see in your LaTeX document.

-Our first step to creating appropriately sized figures is to determine the textwidth of ourLaTeX document.
+Our first step to creating appropriately sized figures is to determine the textwidth of our LaTeX document.
 To do this we can make use of the ```\showthe``` command.
 If we wished to determine the width of a 10pt report, we could do so by compiling this dummy ```.tex``` file:
 ```tex
 % your document class here
 \documentclass[10pt]{report}